-- New Jersey: On August 31, 2023, the Trust completed the previously announced sale of its property located in New Jersey for \$19.5 million.
+- New Jersey: On August 31, 2023, the Trust completed the sale of its property located in New Jersey for \$19.5 million.
 Net of associated mortgage debt and closing costs, the net sale proceeds of approximately \$5.4 million were used to pay off the remainder of the Bridge Loan, other loans as they came due and for working capital purposes.
-The property sold had a sales price in line with its Fair value. - Florida: The Trust's property in Florida is under negotiations to be sold. - JOINT VENTURE ASSET DISPOSITIONS: The Trust has listed for sale its Joint Venture Real Estate Investments located in Maryland and Connecticut as both the Trust and its partners have decided it is an appropriate time to exit the respective investments.
-As of today, one of the Maryland properties was sold and the other one, as well as the Connecticut property, are being actively marketed.
+The property sold had a sales price in line with its fair value. - Florida: On May 22, 2024, the Trust completed the sale of its property located in Florida for \$30.5 million.
+Net of associated mortgage debt and closing costs, the net sale proceeds were approximately \$12 million.
+As part of the transaction, the Trust agreed to provide seller financing for \$4 million.
+On closing, the Trust received net sale proceeds of approximately \$8.0 million which were used for working capital purposes and debt reduction, including the early redemption of the Trust's Convertible Debenture on July 2, 2024. - JOINT VENTURE ASSET DISPOSITIONS: the Trust has an interest in four joint venture investment properties and is working with the various Joint Venture sponsors in either various sale processes or to hold for longer periods of time until unitholder value is realized.

 On January 31, 2024 the Trust completed the sale of one of its joint venture properties located in Maryland for \$15.9 million (100% of the property).
 Net of associated mortgage debt and closing costs, the net sale proceeds were approximately \$4.1 million, of which the Trust received approximately \$1.1 million given its 25% ownership in the property.
-The property had a sales price in line with its Fair value.
+The property had a sales price in line with its fair value.